Heart failure is a condition in which your heart can no longer provide enough blood to keep up with your body’s needs.

 There are two kinds of risks associated with heart surgery: The risks of the surgery itself, and the risks of living with a new heart.

-The Program in Heart Failure and Transplantation at URMC is the largest and most successful ongoing heart transplant program in Upstate New York.
+The Program in Heart Failure and Transplantation at UR Medicine is the largest and most successful ongoing heart transplant program in Upstate New York.

-Our program has performed over 120 heart transplants for heart failure patients from throughout New York State and Northern Pennsylvania since its inception in 2001.
-Our outcomes compare favorably to the best heart transplant centers in the nation, with our most recent one-year survival rate being 91%.
+Our program has performed over 200 heart transplants for heart failure patients from throughout New York State and Northern Pennsylvania since its inception in 2001.
+Our outcomes are among the best heart transplant centers in the nation.

 We are also one of the most experienced centers in the nation in the use of ventricular assist devices (VADs).
 These artificial heart pumps can often provide new hope for heart failure patients who are not appropriate for heart transplant surgery.